TelAPI/telapi-php/examples/README.md

 ## Run Instructions

-In order to run files located under this path you will need to follow a few easy steps.
+In order to run files located under this path you will need to follow a few short steps.
 Runing them is very easy :)

 Once you choose the desired example you will need to:

 #### Step 1 - Change credentials